Chapter 3: Automatic Differentiation

 def dfs(node, order, visited):

-if node is visited:
+if node in visited:

-for every parent in node.inputs:
+for parent in node._inputs:

-call dfs(parent, order, visited)
+dfs(parent, order, visited)

 When backpropagating, a node in the computation graph might receive gradient contributions from multiple paths.
+That means a node's .grad might temporarily be a list of tensors—one from each path.

 Example: